-About 5% of the time, a rapid strep test will turn out negative even if strep throat is causing one's illness.
-If a doctor still suspects strep throat, he or she will follow up with a throat culture.
+About 5% of the time, a strep test will turn out negative even if strep bacteria are causing one's illness.
+If a doctor still suspects strep, he or she will follow up with a throat culture.

 Throat cultures are performed the same way from a patient's point of view.
 The tonsils and back of the mouth are swabbed once more.
 Then the throat culture is sent away for further testing.
 Results will take a day or two to return.

 If your doctor diagnoses you with strep throat, you will be prescribed antibiotics or given an antibiotic shot to treat it.
 You need to finish the entire course of antibiotics—even if you feel better before they are finished—so the bacterial infection won't reoccur.
-Strep is still contagious even if you are taking antibiotics, so follow these steps to protect others from further infection:
+Early treatment of strep with antibiotics may prevent scarlet fever.
+Strep is still contagious even if you are taking antibiotics (such as amoxicillin), so follow these steps to protect others from further infection: